baltera/StocksAPI/README.md

 - Entity Framework Core - Tools | version 6.0.16

 ## Building Steps
-### Architectural Development
 As stated before, the project is build following a Clean Architecture philosophy.
-The components being build on each layer are expected to be independent and, in this way, the order of creation can change between developers based on expertise, knowledge or simple preference.
+The components being build on each layer are expected to be independent and, in this way, the order of construction can change between developers based on expertise, knowledge or simple preference.

+For this project specifically, the order of construction is as follows:

-### .NET Project
+### Base Project
 First we created a .NET solution by using, either the IDE choosing an .NET Core Wep API Template, or through the CLI:
 ```
 dotnet new solution